Kremlin foe Navalny faces court that may jail him for years

 The jailing of Navalny and the crackdown on protests have stoked international outrage, with Western officials calling for his release and condemning the arrests of demonstrators.

+“Sweden and the EU are concerned about the situation with democracy, civil society and human rights in Russia," Swedish Foreign Minister Ann Linde, the current chair of the Organization for Security and Cooperation in Europe, said during talks with Russian Foreign Minister Sergey Lavrov in Moscow.

+The diplomat said Navalny's poisoning and the response by Russian authorities to the street protests will be part of the discussion.

-EU foreign policy chief Josep Borrell, who is set to visit Russia later this week, has criticized the detentions and disproportionate use of force against protesters and emphasized that Russia must comply with its international commitments.
+EU foreign policy chief Josep Borrell, who will visit Moscow later this week, has criticized the detentions and the disproportionate use of force against protesters, emphasizing that Russia must comply with its international commitments on human rights.

-Russia has dismissed U.S. and EU officials’ criticism as meddling in its internal affairs.
+Russia has dismissed U.S. and EU officials’ criticism as meddling in its domestic affairs and said that Navalny's current situation is a procedural matter for the court, not an issue for the government.

+More than a dozen Western diplomats attended Tuesday’s court hearing, and Russian Foreign Ministry spokesman Maria Zakharova charged that their presence was part of efforts by the West to contain Russia, adding that it could be an attempt to exert “psychological pressure” on the judge.

 Kremlin spokesman Dmitry Peskov said Tuesday that Russia is ready for dialogue about Navalny, but sternly warned that it wouldn't take Western criticism into account.